Tosh-mkt/Karooma-site/replit.md

 # Project Overview

-This is a modern, full-stack content and affiliate website called "CreativeHub" built with React, TypeScript, Express.js, and PostgreSQL.
-The application focuses on providing a vibrant, animated user experience for content discovery and affiliate product promotion.
+This is a modern, full-stack content and affiliate website called "Karooma" built with React, TypeScript, Express.js, and PostgreSQL.
+The application focuses on providing a vibrant, animated user experience for content discovery and affiliate product promotion with custom Karooma branding.

 ## User Preferences